remzi-arpacidusseau/ostep-translations/README.md

 # OSTEP Translations

 Various translations of OSTEP can be found here.
 Help the cause and contribute!
+But first, contact the authors to discuss.
+Thank you!
 * Chinese
 * [Korean](korean)
 * Japanese